Media Convergence Definition, Example Types & Elements

 2. Interactive Models of Communication

 The interactive communication model refers to the two-way method of communication with feedback.
 However, feedback is not simultaneous, providing slow and indirect feedback.
-Sometimes, the communication can be linear if receivers do not reply to senders.
+Sometimes, the communication can be linear if the receivers do not reply to the senders.
 The interactive model of communication indicates mediated and internet-based communication.

 Interactive Model of Communication Example